microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ### The container code

 Our container code will define the contents of our container and how we'll access them -- in our case, just a single DiceRoller.
-We can accomplish this using a containerRuntimeFactoryWithDefaultDataStore\<link\> -- this will create a single DiceRoller and make it available to be retrieved from the container.
+We can accomplish this using a [containerRuntimeFactoryWithDefaultDataStore](/apis/aqueduct/containerruntimefactorywithdefaultdatastore.md) -- this will create a single DiceRoller and make it available to be retrieved from the container.
 We'll provide it with the name of the default data object and a mapping of the name to factory.